TechShivvy/raspi-4-config/README.md

 ### Without Display (Headless)

 1. Follow the initial steps of the official setup guide without connecting to a display.
 2. For an alternative headless setup guide, you can refer to this resource: [Raspberry Pi Headless Setup Guide](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) or [Official Documentation for Headless](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).
-However, note that using a display is often simpler.
+However, note that **using a display is often simpler**.

 ## Finding Raspberry Pi's IP Address